jonniek/mpv-playlistmanager/README.md

 - __sortplaylist__(CTRL+p)
   - Sorts the current playlist with stripped values from filename(not media title, no paths, usercreated strips applied).
 To start playlist from start you can use a script message `KEY script-message sortplaylist startover`.
 Settings involving sort include alphanumeric sort(nonpadded numbers in order, case insensitivity), sort on mpv start and sort on file added to playlist.
 - __shuffleplaylist__(CTRL+P)
   - Shuffles the current playlist.
-Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesnt shuffle current file.
+Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesn't shuffle current file.
+- __reverseplaylist__(CTRL+R)
+  - Reverses the current playlist.
+Does not stop playing the current file.
 - __loadfiles__(P)
   - Attempts to load all files from the currently playing files directory to the playlist keeping the order.
 Option to run at startup if 0 or 1 files are opened, with 0 opens files from working directory.
 On startup with no file requires `--idle=yes or --idle=once`.
 - __saveplaylist__(p)